jtw43/adi-hdl/projects/ada4355_fmc/zed/README.md

 make
 ```

-This project supports two evaluation boards, which are differentiated by how the frame clock signals are distributed.
+This project supports two pinout variants, which are differentiated by how the frame clock signals are distributed.

-For the older evaluation board, the XDC constraints are not optimized for ISERDES, as the frame clock signals are located in a different I/O bank from the other related signals.
+For one pinout version, the XDC constraints are not optimized for ISERDES, as the frame clock signals are located in a different I/O bank from the other related signals.
 To address this, a BUFMRCE buffer is used to distribute the frame clock to all ISERDES instances.

 The overwritable parameters from the environment:

 - BUFMRCE_EN - Specifies the evaluation board type
-  - 0 - newer evaluation board, with optimized constraints (default)
+  - 0 - pinout with optimized constraints (default)
-  - 1 - older evaluation board, with non-optimized constraints
+  - 1 - pinout with non-optimized constraints

 ### Example configurations